If you're finding it hard to afford your energy bills, there are several things you can do.

-This might feel like the last thing you want to do, but you’re not alone – research from Citizens Advice in August 2020 found that six million (one in nine) people in the UK have fallen behind with household bills because of coronavirus.
+Contacting your supplier might feel like the last thing you want to do, but you’re not alone – research from Citizens Advice in December 2020 found that 2.1 million households were behind on their energy bills.

-Get in touch with your energy supplier to find out whether it can offer you any ways to reduce your bill, such as paying by monthly direct debit or signing up for an online tariff.
+Get in touch with your energy supplier to find out whether it can help you reduce your bill, such as paying by monthly direct debit or signing up for an online tariff.

-If you still can’t afford to pay, there are things you can do.
+If you're still finding it difficult to pay, there are other things you can do.
 Read on to find out more.

-If you have a prepayment meter and are currently unable to top it up, contact your supplier to work out how to keep your energy supply.
-Potential solutions can include:
+If you have a prepayment meter and can't top it up, contact your supplier to work out how to keep your energy supply.
+Options can include:

 Bear in mind that you'll eventually need to pay back any credit your supplier gives you.